 Employees, contractors, and third-parties may access your data but only with a legitimate cause.
 Your personal information will be exposed in case of legal obligation, fraud prevention, or protecting other users.

 After your account termination, your data stays in the database for six months and three more months in the backup.
 Interestingly, user data inside your Vault (in case you share it with someone) is deleted 30 days after user deletion.

 As always, this may sound not that good but Zoho explicitly states they have never profited from advertising and don't plan to do so, meaning your collected data isn't used to make money.

 This information may be important to those that have to store their data in a certain country to meet local data retention laws.

-For example, Australia has a mandatory data retention law that obliges keeping it for two years.
-Ireland is somewhere in between, while the Netherlands struggle to stay among the most privacy-friendly EU countries.
+For example, Australia has a mandatory data retention law that obliges keeping it for two years, while Ireland is somewhere in between.

 There's no way to tell by yourself where Zoho stores your vault.
 But it's not a secret either.
 You can contact their customer support and learn the whereabouts of your information.

 Some users might see the option to reset your master password as a weak point.
 However, personal users will only get an encrypted HTML file with their data.
 You can access it as soon as you remember your old master password.
 Many competitors don't offer such a feature.